 Who must become hunter-education certified?

-If you plan to purchase a Missouri firearms permit or you are acting as an adult mentor, you MUST first complete an approved hunter-education certification program and provide proof of completion UNLESS:
+If you plan to hunt during a Missouri firearms season or you are acting as an adult mentor, you MUST first complete an approved hunter-education certification program and provide proof of completion UNLESS:

-- You are 15 years or younger and will be hunting with a properly licensed adult mentor 18 years of age or older.
+- You are 15 years or younger and will be hunting with a properly permitted adult mentor 18 years of age or older.

 - You were born before Jan.
 1, 1967.